harvester/docs/docs/import-image.md

 # Import Images

 To import virtual machine images in the **Images** page, enter a URL that can be accessed from the cluster.
+!!!note
-Note: The image name will be auto-filled using the URL address's filename.
+    The image name will be auto-filled using the URL address's filename.
 You can always customize it when required.

 Currently, we support qcow2, raw, and ISO images.